eMGie01/EngineersDegree/README.md

-# EngineersDegree
+# Enginees Degree
-// My Engineers Deegre Thesis
+// Hello, this is my repo for Engineer's Degree Project.
-// docs - Thesis .pdf
+// 'docs' - Engineer's Degree Thesis